drmohundro/presentations/brief-history-of-threading/md/03-basics.md

          new Tuple<Func<int, int>, int>(dlg, arg));

 * Sometimes called the [Asynchronous Programming Model \(APM\)](http://msdn.microsoft.com/en-us/library/ms228963.aspx)
-* 80+% of the time you consume APM instead of writing it yourself
+* Most of the time you consume APM instead of writing it yourself
 * Usually only have to implement it when you're writing your own libraries

 <..>